ervind/tpl-fw/README.md

 ## Changelog

+### v2.1 (2020-08-02)
+* Post Data Type: added easy way to generate new posts from templates
+* Added Hidden Data Type
+* Combined DT can now have multi-level default values

 ### v2.0 (2020-06-18)
 * The PHP codebase was rewritten significantly to follow OOP / Clean Code principles
 * Now the framework loads earlier in the sequence - making it possible to use its functions right away after loading it (no need to wait until the init hook any longer)